PistachioPony/gamesparks-docs/Getting Started/Using Authentication/Unity Authentication.md

 });
 ```

-You can see more information about the authentication request [here](/documentation/request-api/authentication-request-api/authenticationrequest).

 ### Device Authentication

 You can also authenticate your player from the device they are currently using.
 To do so, you can use the *DeviceAuthenticationRequest*.
 By using this authentication method you can bypass the user registration, and just call this request.
 It will register the device and authenticate it at the same time.